fishjam-dev/python-server-sdk/README.md

 # Received WebRTC metrics: ServerMessageMetricsReport(metrics='{}')
 ```

-#### Cluster of Jellyfishes
+#### Cluster of Fishjams

-The cluster of jellyfishes has got embedded load balancer, which means that a new room will be created on jellyfish with the least usage.
-At the moment to modify this specific room you must communicate with the jellyfish on which this room was created.
+The cluster of fishjams has got embedded load balancer, which means that a new room will be created on fishjam with the least usage.
+At the moment to modify this specific room you must communicate with the fishjam on which this room was created.

 ```python
 room_api = RoomApi(server_address='localhost:5002')